 - Pinterest allows users to buy from a product pin.

-- Local catalog Google ads feature that displays pricing in a simple mobile layout and in-store availability.
+- Local catalogue Google ads feature that displays pricing in a simple mobile layout and in-store availability.

 4. Use of Videos is one of the latest PPC Trends